cartagenae/TicTacToe/README.md

 ----------------------------------------------------------------------------------------------------------------------

 > NOTE: You can also change the dimensions of the grid by adjusting the SIZE variable by #define.
-It is set at 3 by default but you can set it up 12 if you would like
+It is set at 3 by default but you can set it up to 12 if you would like to play on a 12 x 12 grid

 e.g.
 tictactoe.cpp